sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Audio.rst

 -  Try to cache the file to be played in memory
 -  Try to use application which uses threads for interacting with ALSA and with the filesystem

+.. ifconfig:: CONFIG_part_variant in ('AM62DX')

+   Following additional issues were observed for AM62D2-EVM in this release:

+   - The device requires a restart if audio is missing or plays through only one channel during simultaneous playback and recording.
+   - Starting playback while recording is active introduces a small glitch in the recording.

 Additional Information
 ^^^^^^^^^^^^^^^^^^^^^^